 - 1. Disconnect any electrodes.
 Turn on the instrument by pressing the POWER button briefly (Note: depressing the POWER button longer than two seconds at start-up will cause the instrument to enter Test Mode; see Appendix A).
 The instrument will go through a power-up sequence.
 After a few seconds the instrument will start in whatever mode was last selected.
 The mode is indicated by the yellow LED panel on the left.
 Select the desired mode by pressing the MODE button. - 2.
 SO2 mode: This is for titration in determining ppm of SO2 (see below under 'Procedures').
 The SO2 electrode must be used, but do not attach the electrode yet.
 [Warning: The pH electrode can be damaged by connecting it to the instrument in SO2 mode.
 As a safety precaution, you must press the ENTER button after selecting SO2 mode to confirm that the SO2 electrode is attached before the mode will be enabled.
 However, scrolling through the MODE selections (such that you pass by the SO2 selection) with a pH electrode attached is safe, as long as you do not press ENTER to confirm the SO2 mode.]
 After pressing ENTER, you should see the display show a value less than 50 (usually 0.0) and the green "PROCEED" LED should be on.
 Now you can attach the SO2 electrode. - 3.
-[Optional] Pre-condition the SO2 Electrode: \All SO2 electrodes are pre-conditioned at Vinmetrica before shipment.
+[Optional] Precondition the SO2 Electrode: All SO2 electrodes are pre-conditioned at Vinmetrica before shipment.
 Therefore normally you should skip this step.
 If you think your electrode is not functioning properly you may try pre-conditioning the electrode.
 See Appendix C2 for more information on preconditioning the SO2 electrode. - 4. pH mode: In this mode, the meter measures the pH.
 The pH electrode must be attached.
-If the instrument has not yet been calibrated, the message "doCal" scrolls across the screen, and you will need to do a calibration (see Calibration of pH below).
-We recommend re-calibrating the instrument for pH once each day of use, or whenever the Reference solutions do not give the expected pH in pH mode.
-Warning: Be careful on earlier versions not to press ENTER when the pH electrode is attached while the instrument is in SO2 mode, as this can potentially damage the pH electrode.
-If this does happen, and the pH electrode does not respond correctly, place it into the pH 4 Reference solution for an hour and it should return to normal function.
-With recent versions there are two separate connectors, the pH electrode should be attached to the silver BNC connector. - 5.
+If the instrument has not yet been calibrated, the message "doCal" scrolls across the screen, and you need to do a calibration (see Calibration of pH below).
+We recommend re-calibrating the instrument for pH once each day of use.
+Warning: Be careful not to press ENTER when the pH electrode is attached while the instrument is in SO2 mode, as this can potentially damage the pH electrode.
+If this does happen, and the pH electrode does not respond correctly, place it into the pH 4 Reference solution for an hour and it should return to normal function. - 5.
 Potential mode (Firmware version 3.1.1 and higher) (pH LED flashing) In this mode the instrument displays the potential (in volts) coming from an electrode attached to the pH connector.
 This can be used with certain electrodes, for example, galvanic oxygen probes, potassium, or sodium electrodes, or to view the raw voltage reading of a pH electrode.
 In this mode, when the red STOP LED is illuminated, the values on the screen are negative; otherwise the values are positive.